-Basically, there’s two approaches you can use now (not simultaneously): Attaching one Site Template to each of your Plans OR Allowing your clients to choose the site templates for themselves during sign-up.
+Basically, there are two approaches you can use now (not simultaneously): Attaching one Site Template to each of your Plans OR Allowing your clients to choose the site templates themselves during sign-up.

 Mode 1: Attaching a Site Template to a Plan